Nonlinear Lebesgue spaces: Dense subspaces, completeness and separability: Preliminary results

 \begin{proposition}[Conditions of invariance to base mapping] Let $p\in [1,\infty]$.
 Suppose that $\mu_M$ is finite.
 Then, we have for all $(h,h')\in \Lb(M,N)^2$ that $\Lph(M,N) = L^p_{h'}(M,N)$. \end{proposition}

 \begin{proof} \cref{prop:indep_def} appears without proof in the literature (for example, in \cite[Section~3, p.~326]{sturm2002nonlinear}), so we provide one in \ref{appendix:indep_def}. \end{proof}

 An important matter to know about nonlinear Lebesgue spaces is whether they are reduced to the equivalence class of their base mapping, that is, $\Lph(M,N) =\left\{h\right\}$ for $h\in L^0(M,N)$.
 In such cases, nonlinear Lebesgue spaces are called \emph{trivial}.
 Nonlinear Lebesgue spaces are then called \emph{nontrivial} when they are strictly bigger, in the sense of inclusion, than the equivalence class of the base mapping.
-This is the case if and only if $\mu_M$ is not purely infinite and $\lvert N\rvert > 1$.
+This is the case if and only if $\mu_M$ is not purely infinite, that is, the range of $\mu_M$ is not reduced to $\{0,\infty\}$, and $\lvert N\rvert > 1$.

 \begin{proposition}[Nontrivial nonlinear Lebesgue spaces] Let $h\in L^0(M,N)$ and $p\in [1,\infty]$.
 Then, the following assertions are equivalent: \begin{enumerate}[label=(\roman*)] \item $\mu_M$ is not purely infinite and $\lvert N\rvert > 1$. \item $\Lph(M,N)$ is nontrivial. \end{enumerate} \end{proposition} \begin{proof} See \ref{appendix:proof_trivial_lebesgue}. \end{proof}